vfarah-if/GitPlayground/README.md

 ### Business Requirements

-1. V1 API needs to work with the live TFL accident statistics *domain indaba* to host the data as a paginated queryable solution.
+* V1 API needs to work with the live TFL accident statistics *domain indaba* to host the data as a paginated queryable solution.
-2. V2 API, the architect has given you reign to optmise the existing API by hosting it with your own durable layer, see *Database indaba* for more information.`
+* V2 API, the architect has given you reign to optmise the existing API by hosting it with your own durable layer, see the *database indaba* for more information.`
-3. Caching should be in place to optimise user experience.
+* Caching should be in place to optimise the user experience through API mechanisms a browser can support like Browser Caching.

 ### Functional Requirments for V1